 https://www.virtualdj.com/wiki/Win11-KB5074105.html

-In Reddit, Pete Brown form Microsoft says the final release should arrive in March.
+In Reddit, Pete Brown from Microsoft has written the final release should arrive in March.

 3) I am surprised you tested "with two different MK2 units (one of which is brand new/NOS)" as DJ Console Mk2 was phased out before 2010, so having a brand new one is unusual.